Image: Perspective from above on a container ship in the port

 When and how is indemnification paid?

-If any payment default arises under a transaction covered by the FFG, the forfaiter will on request receive indemnity of 80% of the covered receivable one month after the due date and a further claim examination period of one month.
+If any payment default arises under a transaction covered by the Forfaiting Guarantee, the forfaiter will on request receive indemnity of 95 percent of the covered receivable one month after the due date and a further claim examination period of one month.
 In this respect, it is irrelevant whether a credit or a legal enforceability risk has arisen with respect to the outstanding receivable.
 This is an upfront abridged indemnification procedure.
 For this purpose, the forfaiter must submit a form confirming the disbursement requirements, among other things.

 How is the right of recourse against the exporter structured?